Isilence1997/timeline_main_service_v2/README.md

 timeline_main_service_v2/
 ├── logic/                # Core business logic divided into sub-packages
-│   ├── config/       # Higher-level config handlers that work with the data from the config file and Wuji
+│   ├── config/       # Higher-level config handlers that work with the data from the config file and Xvkj
 │   ├── idlist/           # obtaining lists of content IDs that should appear in the timeline feed for a user
 │   ├── sortcache/        # Handles sorting of feed items and caching the results
 │   ├── feed/             # high-level feed composition logic